semantic-flow/sflo/documentation/concept.metadata.provenance.md

 **Version-only provenance** - Provenance reference in [[mesh-resource.node-component.flow-shot.default-shot]] should reference its corresponding stable version;

-**Meta-flow storage** - Semantic Flow-specific provenance lives in meta-flows, referencing version snapshots in other flows.
+**Meta-flow storage** - Semantic Flow-specific provenance lives in meta-flows, referencing snapshots in other flows.
 Domain-specific provenance can live in datasets themselves.

-**default snapshot duplication** - `_default` meta snapshots contain identical copies of the latest version's provenance with base URI pointing to the version snapshot for stable fragment resolution.
+**default snapshot duplication** - `_default` meta snapshots contain identical copies of the latest version's provenance with base URI pointing to the snapshot for stable fragment resolution.

 ## Fragment Identifier Naming Scheme

-To ensure that every RDF node used in a `[[mesh-resource.node-component.flow.node-metadata]] distribution` has a unique and dereferenceable URI, the following naming scheme for [[fragment identifiers|concept.fragment-identifiers]] MUST be used.
+To ensure that every RDF node used in a [[mesh-resource.node-component.flow.node-metadata]] distribution has a unique and dereferenceable URI, the following naming scheme for [[fragment identifiers|concept.fragment-identifiers]] MUST be used.
 This allows the metadata snapshot's [[mesh-resource.node-component.documentation-resource.resource-page]] to correctly provide anchors for all provenance entities.

 The structure is as follows: